frontenddogma/web-development-glossary/manuscript/p.md

 : @@

 Portal
 : A specially designed website that brings information from diverse sources, like emails, online forums and search engines, together in a uniform way.
 Usually, each information source gets its dedicated area on the page for displaying information (a portlet); often, the user can configure which ones to display.
-Variants of portals include mashups and intranet "dashboards" for executives and managers.&nbsp;[†](#w-portal)
+Variants of portals include mashups and intranet “dashboards” for executives and managers.&nbsp;[†](#w-portal)
 : A mechanism that allows for the rendering and quick navigation of embedded content. ℹ︎&nbsp;[wicg.github.io/portals](https://wicg.github.io/portals/)

 Post mortem